vortexint/Rippy/README.md

 # Rippy

-Rippy is a simple web scraper application with simple setup aimed at producing datasets for language models.
-It is designed to be easy to set up and use, and to produce high-quality datasets for training language models.
+Rippy is a simple web scraper application with simple setup mostly aimed at producing high-quality datasets for language models.
+It is designed to be easy to set up and use.

 Rippy operates differently than most other web scrapers; please read the Usage section for more information.